brianshumate/vaultron/README.md

 #### Consul ACLs by Default

-**Consul ACLs with a default deny policy are enabled for Vaultron v1.8.0 (using Vault v0.9.5/Consul v1.0.6) and beyond**.
+**Consul ACLs with a default allow policy are enabled for Vaultron v1.8.0 (using Vault v0.9.5/Consul v1.0.6) and beyond**.

 This was chosen to allow for ease of experimentation with ACL policies and the Vault Consul Secrets Engine.
-While it's more similar to a production installation as well, it should not be emulated as a model of production installation because it makes use of a shared **acl_master_token** and the **acl_agent_master_token** for ease of configuration.
+It is not the same as a production installation because it makes use of a shared **acl_master_token** for ease of configuration.

-In a production Consul installation, you should instead use `acl_agent_token` for Consul client agents, and tokens specific to use cases such as Vault for more granular security with emphasis on least privilege.

 The value used for the shared ACL Master Token is:

 - `vaultron-forms-and-eats-all-the-tacos-in-town`

-The value used for the shared ACL Agent Master Token is:

-- `vaultron-needs-coordinate-updates`

 #### TLS by Default